What is academic advising?

 Click here to access professors' office hours and contact information.

-The Political Science major tracking sheet -- which is available by clicking here -- is an easy-to-use guide listing the degree requirements for a B.A. in Political Science.
-To earn a degree in Political Science you must complete both the *major* and *GenEd/UStudies* and *College of Arts and Sciences* requirements.
+The Political Science major tracking sheet is an easy-to-use guide listing the degree requirements for a B.A. in Political Science.
+To earn a degree in Political Science you must complete the major and GenEd/UStudies and College of Arts and Sciences requirements.

 General Education (GenEd) applies to students who started at UMD prior to Fall 2012.
 University Studies (UStudies) applies to students who entered the University as new Freshmen starting in Fall 2012 and afterward.
 The College of Arts and Sciences requirements can be found here.

-The University undergraduate catalog -- which is available here -- is the official "rule book" of the various requirements and procedures for earning a degree at the University.
+The University undergraduate catalog is the official "rule book" of the various requirements and procedures for earning a degree at the University.
 If there is a question or conflicting information, consult the catalog.

 Your academic advisor can assist you with understanding your degree and/or graduation requirements, and they can help you select courses during registration.
 But this stuff is ultimately your responsibility.